Fully Dynamic Algorithms for Knapsack Problems with Polylogarithmic Update Time: Knapsacks with Resource Augmentation

-We have thus justified the restriction to item types in~$\types$ instead of packing the actual items.
-In the next two lemmas, we show that \eqref{eq:mmdk:ilp} is a linear programming formulation of the \dmk problem on the item set~$\types$ and that we can obtain a feasible integral packing (using resource augmentation) if we have a fractional solution (without resource augmentation) to \eqref{eq:mmdk:ilp}.
+We have thus justified the restriction to item types~$\types$ instead of packing the actual items.
+In the next two lemmas, we show that \eqref{eq:mmdk:ilp} is a linear programming formulation of the \multiknapsack problem described by the set~$\types$ of item types and their multiplicities and that we can obtain a feasible integral packing (using resource augmentation) if we have a fractional solution (without resource augmentation) to \eqref{eq:mmdk:ilp}.
 Let~$v_{\text{LP}}$ be the optimal objective function value of the LP relaxation of~\eqref{eq:mmdk:ilp}.